Impacted Teeth: Symptoms, Diagnosis and Treatment - video

 What Are Impacted Teeth?

-Impacted teeth occur when the teeth can’t grow in properly on their own; either something is obstructing their movement – such as the baby teeth not falling out – or there is not enough room for all the teeth.
+Impacted teeth occur when the teeth can ??t grow in properly on their own; either something is obstructing their movement ?? such as the baby teeth not falling out ?? or there is not enough room for all the teeth.
 This causes the teeth to get stuck, sometimes barely pushing out from the gumline, or not visible at all under the gums.

 Some people may have several impacted teeth, while others have only one.
 This depends on the causes of impacted teeth and how the teeth grow in.
 Alternatively, some people have impacted baby teeth, but their adult teeth grow in properly, or vice versa.
 It all depends on your unique teeth.

-While impacted teeth may not cause pain or discomfort – you may not even know it’s there – it’s important to monitor it and, in some cases, to treat it.
+While impacted teeth may not cause pain or discomfort ?? you may not even know it ??s there ?? it ??s important to monitor it and, in some cases, to treat it.
 This can mean drawing it out to its proper position or extracting it.

 Impacted Baby Teeth

-When a baby tooth won’t fall out on its own, it may become submerged in the gum line or impacted and require intervention to remove it.
+When a baby tooth won ??t fall out on its own, it may become submerged in the gum line or impacted and require intervention to remove it.
 It is uncommon, but in certain cases, these teeth can stubbornly refuse to fall out.
 This has a reciprocal effect on the adult teeth, which have no room to grow in properly and thus can either can get impacted themselves or grow in at a problematic angle.

 An x-ray will help determine whether the baby teeth are causing improper growth of the adult teeth, and in some cases, the affected baby teeth will be removed early to leave room for the adult teeth.
 This is one of the reasons why early orthodontic intervention can be extremely useful: The American Association of Orthodontists recommends children see an orthodontist by age 7.